5 Fun Facts About Orlando

 Chang Mo Ahn

-Orlando is the fourth largest city in Florida, after Jacksonville, Miami and Tampa, but makes up the center of the third-largest metropolitan area in the state.
+Orlando is the fourth largest city in Florida, after Jacksonville, Miami and Tampa.
+It is also the center of the third-largest metropolitan area in the state.

-Many visitors to the area do not see downtown Orlando.
-Instead, many head to the Orange County Convention Center, 12 theme parks, 39 golf courses or the numerous resorts and hotels.
+Many visitors to the area do not get to see downtown Orlando.
+Instead, many head to the Orange County Convention Center, 12 theme parks, 39 golf courses or the HUNDREDS of resorts and hotels.

 City Name Orlando